-As discussed in our articled entitled “Marital Home and Other Real Property,” the marital home and other marital real estate are often the largest marital assets and marital debts that a couple must divide upon divorce.
+As discussed in our article entitled "Marital Home and Other Real Property," the marital home and other marital real estate are often the most considerable marital assets and marital debts that a couple must divide upon divorce.
 Decisions must be made concerning whether the marital home will be retained or sold.
-If the home is to be sold, determinations must be made regarding how much to ask for, how long to keep the home on the market and who will be chosen as the real estate agent.
-Conversely if the home is to be retained, decisions must be made regarding which party will remain in the home and how to refinance the home into that party’s name.
-However, what happens in situations where neither spouse wishes to remain in the home, but the divorcing spouses are not able to or are unwilling to sell the home?
-In situations such as this, renting the marital home to a tenant may be the best solution until the parties are either able or willing to place the home for sell.
+If the home is to be sold, determinations must be made regarding how much to ask for, how long to keep the house on the market and who will be chosen as the real estate agent.
+Conversely, if the home is to be retained, decisions must be made regarding which party will remain in the house and how to refinance the home into that party's name.
+However, what happens when neither spouse wishes to stay in the home, but the divorcing spouses cannot or are unwilling to sell the house?
+In cases such as this, renting the marital home to a tenant may be the best solution until the parties can either be able or willing to place the house for sale.

 Should you hire a property manager?

 The decision to rent out a marital home during divorce or post-divorce is one that can prove to be very beneficial to both parties.
 However, practically speaking, renting out a home also comes with additional responsibilities and complications.
-The first being that if the home is co-owned by both spouses, upon divorce, both former spouses will be co-landlords of the property.
-If the former spouses are effective in communicating with each other and working well with each other, this may not pose a problem.
+The first is that if the house is co-owned by both spouses, both former spouses will be co-landlords of the property upon divorce.
+If the former spouses effectively communicate with each other and work well with each other, this may not pose a problem.
 But if not, renting out the marital home may prove to be extremely difficult.
 Second, who will handle the day to day affairs associated with managing a rental property, such as collecting rent payments, physically maintaining the property, and addressing tenement concerns?
-If neither party is willing or capable of taking on the tasks associated with being a landlord, and if the involvement of an independent third party would ease the friction that may be caused by two former spouses acting as co-landlords, hiring a property manager or property management company may be advisable.
+If neither party is willing or capable of taking on the tasks associated with being a landlord, and if an independent third party's involvement would ease the friction that may be caused by two former spouses acting as co-landlords, hiring a property manager or property management company may be advisable.

 - Advertising for new tenants;